JordanDaudu/Dungeons_And_Dragons/README.md

 - 🎒 **Inventory & Status Panels** – Use E/middle mouse to manage items, Q for player stats.
 - 🧌 **Enemy Types** – Face off against Goblins, Orcs, and mighty Dragons.
 - 🌪️ **Global Events** – Random world events like sandstorms that force entity movement or magic waves that damage all characters.
+- 🧰 **Toggleable UI Panels** – Through the settings menu, players can toggle the visibility of HP bars and side panels that display player status and inventory.
 - 📜 **Game Logging System** – Every action (movement, attacks, pickups) is logged in real-time via an in-game logger.
 - 🔊 **Dynamic Sound & Music** – Audio reacts to combat events (e.g., low HP or dragon battles).
 - 🎨 **Customizable Settings** – Change SFX/music volume and grid colors on the fly.